Item has been added

 Soil Preparation

 Now that you've found your garden's home, it's time to prepare the soil.
-Think of the soil as your plants' cozy beds.
-You'll want it to be well-draining and nutrient-rich.
 Start by removing any weeds or rocks from the area.
-Then, enrich the sandy soil with compost, cover crops or organic matter like shredded leaves to give your plants the best start.
+Then, enrich the sandy soil with compost, cover crops, or organic matter like shredded leaves to give your plants the best start.
 Amend your soil with an organic soil enhancer.
 A healthy and nutrient-rich soil foundation will lead to healthy, happy plants.

 Use high-quality potting mix or garden soil in your containers or raised beds if you use containers.
 Ensure it's well-draining and nutrient-rich.
 Container gardens and plants rely on the soil provided, so invest in good soil to support healthy growth.